DeepanshuKapoor/Pokemon-game/README.md

 # Pokemon-Game
 Simple javascript based game featuring pokemon.
-Goal is to make pikachu reached the pokeball and avoid genger in it's path.
+Goal is to make pikachu reached the pokeball and avoid gengar in it's path.